-Introduced during China’s Han Dynasty (a period lasting from 206 BC–220 AD), the art of woodblock printing was not popularized in mainstream Japan until its Edo period (an era from 1603–1868).
-Initially, the woodblock printing process was used to reproduce traditional hand-scrolls as affordable books, but it was soon adopted as a means to mass-produce prints.
+Introduced during China’s Han Dynasty, which lasted from 206 BCE to 220 CE, the art of woodblock printing was not popularized in mainstream Japan until its Edo period, an era denoting 1603 through 1868.
+Initially, the woodblock printing process was used to reproduce traditional hand-scrolls as affordable books.
+Soon, however, it was adapted and adopted as a means to mass produce prints.

 While woodblock printing was eventually replaced by methods of moveable type (in terms of text), it remained a preferred and popular method among Japanese artists for decades—namely, those working in the ukiyo-e genre.
 Japanese masters like Andō Hiroshige, Katsushika Hokusai, and Kitagawa Utamaro helped elevate the practice with their “floating world prints,” which are considered world-class works of art today.

 Much like western woodcut processes, the Japan-based method revolves around relief carvings and conscious color application.

 To create a woodblock print in the traditional Japanese style, an artist would first draw an image onto washi, a thin yet durable type of paper.
 The washi would then be glued to a block of wood, and—using the drawing’s outlines as a guide—the artist would carve the image into its surface.